 - In vitro tissue culture systems that recapitulate the interactions between primary tumor cells and the immune system

 - Applicants must hold a faculty appointment as a tenure-track assistant professor (or higher rank) at the time of award activation.
+If not, documentation from their institution must accompany the Letter of Intent indicating they will hold the position of assistant professor (or higher rank) by the time of award activation.

 - The grant will be awarded to a scientist who describes an extraordinarily novel, yet practical research plan that is creative and technically sophisticated.